 It would be kind of like those people who pay for things with cash so they avoid temptation with a credit card.
 We’d avoid the temptation to scale up our lives based on our collective income.

-I don’t think we’re ready to do that in Silicon Valley though.
+I don’t think we’re ready to do that where we live now though.
 We’d probably have to live in a van.

 But in all fairness, this is how he motivates me to be healthier: